 Each vote can have equal or variable ‘weight’.
 Only voters on the list can participate.

-Show the results in percentage or absolute number of votes with just a keystroke, or make the vote completely anonymous.
+Show the results in percentage or absolute number of votes, or make the vote completely anonymous.

 GIVE IT A TRY.